-If you or your users have questions or need assistance, please reach out to the Office of Information Technology Help Desk.
+If you have questions or need assistance using virtual computer labs, please reach out to the Office of Information Technology Help Desk.

 I’m worried that since remote instruction started, some of my students are disengaged, haven’t participated, or aren’t completing their work.
 What should I do?

 First, use the tools available in your course site to check students’ participation.
+In Canvas, use the Student Interactions Summary and the Course Access Report.
 In Sakai, you can use Sakai Statistics.
-In Canvas, use the Student Interactions Summary and the Course Access Report.
 This will give you a clearer picture of students’ engagement in your class.

-Many schools are doing this sort of outreach systematically, because they use a single learning management system and can tell which students have logged in and which haven't.
-Unfortunately at Rutgers, we have no single system mechanism to know if students are engaged or not.
-All we can do is rely on individual faculty.
+Many universities are doing this sort of outreach systematically because they use a single learning management system and can tell which students have logged in and which haven't.
+Unfortunately, at Rutgers we do not currently have a mechanism to systematically monitor student engagement.
+Hence we rely on individual faculty.

-If you identify students who have not engaged since the change to remote instruction, we strongly encourage you to reach out to them individually.
+If you identify students who are not engaged, we strongly encourage you to reach out to them individually.
 Provide encouragement and flexibility wherever possible.

-- If the student’s work was not strong enough, we recommend issuing a grade of F or D rather than a T grade unless the student has made specific arrangement.
-This will bring some closure to the semester.
-And, if the student later reappears and wants to complete the course, a grade change from NC to an appropriate letter grade will be possible.
+- If the student’s work was not strong enough, issue a grade of F or D rather than a T grade.
+And, if the student later reappears and wants to complete the course, a grade change from F, D, or NC to an appropriate letter grade will be possible.

-- It is important to remember that all instructors need to submit regular letter grades for each student: faculty cannot submit P/NC grades.
+- Remember that all instructors need to submit regular letter grades for each student: faculty cannot submit P/NC grades.
 All changes to P/NC will be made by the registrar while maintaining a confidential record of the actual letter grades faculty submitted.

 What mental health resources are available for students?